ncoghlan/misc/notes/python3/binary_protocols.rst

 I have a personal preference for the first choice, as reflected in the way I implemented the binary input support for the ``urllib.parse`` APIs in Python 3.2.

+The last option is still one of the options for possible future Python 3 improvements listed under :ref:`room-for-improvement`.

 Where to from here?